Lesson 01:

 1

-There are five elements in a complete multimedia applications.
-They are texts, audio, video, graphics and animations.
+elements in a complete multimedia applications.
+They are texts, audio, video,

 2